For the most up to date information please click here

 “Project” means an ecological, civil or personal development project in which the Volunteer may participate subject to the terms of the Volunteer’s Placement;

-“Services” means the work or costs incurred and/or provided pre or post departure by The Leap on behalf of the Volunteer, in delivery of the Placement, including but not limited to: operational planning, research and Project management.
-These services, especially prior to departure, are essential and integral to any successful overseas Placement, which are by nature complex;
+“Services” means the work or costs incurred and/or provided pre or post departure by The Leap on behalf of the Volunteer, in delivery of the Placement, including but not limited to: operational planning, My Leap advice, research, pre-departure video briefings, pre-departure safety preparation with overseas staff, (including preparing detailed risk assessments and safety audits), and Project management.
+These services, especially prior to departure, are essential and integral to any successful overseas Placement, which are by nature complex.
+These services are for educational services and not tourist services, and as such do not form part of the rules for refunds under the Package Travel Regulations.

 “Work Placement Host” means the company, body or individual who manages the Project at which the Volunteer is placed subject to the Placement.